mikekamminga/brutal-honesty-handbook/book/12_workplaces_that_run_on_truth.md

 ### Navigating Power Dynamics

 As discussed in Chapter 6, honesty must always be calibrated to the power dynamics at play.
 The strategies for managing up, managing peers, and managing down are critical in a professional context.
-Please refer back to that chapter for specific tactics.
-The "In the Interest of..." framing is particularly useful in a workplace setting.
+When workplace honesty creates ruptures, the universal repair skills from Chapter 9 apply, though they should be adapted to maintain professional boundaries.

 An honest workplace is a high-performing workplace.
 It's faster, more innovative, and has a culture where people feel respected enough to be told the truth.
 It might feel less "nice" on the surface, but it's far kinder and more effective in reality.